Task scheduler - Schedule

 Task scheduler menu / Edit schedule

-Define the how often the task should be automatically performed.
+Define the how often the task should be automatically executed.

 Any number of rules with differing schedules can be created here.

-Created rules can be selected individually and thus activated, meaning
+Created rules can be selected and activated individually meaning

-the task is performed with the corresponding schedule.
+the task is executed with the corresponding schedule.
 Create a rule, modify

-the settings (e.g. the time) in the dialog as needed and save the rule either
+the settings (such as the time) in the dialog as needed and save the rule either

 by switching to another rule or by closing the dialog with "OK".